 Actually, you also can thank Diehl for the relatively cheap cost of light bulbs.
 According to Wikipedia.com, Diehl, a mechanical engineer and inventor, held multiple patents for a variety of things, including electric motors for sewing machines, ceiling fans, and electric incandescent lamps.

-Eventually, the knowledge our co-founders gained while exploring different technological advancements overlapped in a way that led to the idea of a modern bladeless ceiling fan.
+The knowledge gained while exploring different technological advancements overlapped in a way that led to the idea of a modern bladeless ceiling fan.
 The result was the quiet, efficient, and unique air handling of our patented, bladeless Exhale Fans.